oakstreamh/hello-world/README.md

 # hello-world
-My little test for learing how to GitHub
+My little test for learning how to GitHub